Iran’s foreign minister makes surprise trip to G-7, catching Trump off-guard

 Macron pushed Trump to allow Iran to export a limited amount of oil – a nonstarter with the White House.

-Zarif’s sudden arrival in Biarritz took at least some of the other delegations by surprise, even those aligned with France in its commitment to preserve the nuclear deal, according to a senior European official.
+Zarif’s sudden arrival in Biarritz took at least some of the other delegations by surprise, even those aligned with France in its commitment to preserve the nuclear deal, according to a senior European official who, like others in this article, spoke on the condition of anonymity because the official was not authorized to comment publicly.

 The official said it was not immediately clear why Zarif had been invited.
-The official called it “a flashy move.”

-Because the Iranian diplomat was parachuting into an already packed weekend, it was unclear what his presence would accomplish, unless it was a French effort to jump-start U.S.-Iran talks by putting Trump and Zarif in the same small city.
+Because Europe’s strength on the Iran deal has been its unity, the official said, the unilateral move to call in Zarif could prove counterproductive.

-But even if a meeting with Trump were to take place, the official was skeptical that anything would come of it.
-Trump would need to offer some carrots to encourage Iran to come back into compliance with the deal.
-He has shown little inclination to do so, the official said.
+But a French official, speaking on the condition of anonymity, said Zarif had been invited to be debriefed about the G-7 discussions of the previous day and so Macron could continue pushing an effort to get Iran back into compliance with the nuclear deal.

-Also, because Europe’s strength on the Iran deal has been its unity, the official said, the unilateral move to call in Zarif could prove counterproductive.
+The official said Macron had told Trump ahead of time that he planned to invite Zarif for a discussion.

 Zarif was in Paris on Friday for discussions with Macron and other French officials.
 He had planned to travel in Asia this weekend, according to his Twitter account.
-It was unclear how long he planned to stay in Biarritz.

 His arrival in the French resort town appeared to take the State Department by surprise, as well.
 A spokeswoman noted the agency’s absence from the summit and referred questions to the White House.